-Changes in muscle tone will improve the way your body looks and how you feel about it, so have a think about whether ‘losing’ weight is actually the best goal to go for.
+Changes in muscle tone will improve the way your body looks and how you feel about it, so have a think about whether ‘losing weight' is actually the best goal to go for.

-With flexibility, some of it’s down to what you’re born with, but doing something like a yoga session a week or a few 15 min stretching sessions a week and you’ll be feeling increased mobility after about 4 weeks.
+With flexibility, some of it’s down to what you’re born with, but doing something like a yoga or Pilates session a week or a few 15 min stretching sessions a week and you’ll be feeling increased mobility after about 4 weeks.
 To see the bigger changes you’re looking at over 12 weeks.

 Endurance – I trained for a half marathon from a fairly standing start (I’m more a strength person than cardio!) and the first few weeks were slow going, but by doing interval training and gradually changing the intervals I was feeling like a much better runner and going for much longer runs in just a few weeks, so you can see the improvements fairly quickly here.